 World Health Organization Collaborative Cross-National Study

-Health Behaviour in School-aged Children (HBSC) is a cross-national research study conducted in collaboration with the World Health Organization (WHO) Regional Office for Europe.
-The study aims to gain new insight into, and increase our understanding of young people's health and well-being, health behaviours and their social context.
+The Health Behaviour in School-aged Children (HBSC) study aims to gain new insight into, and increase our understanding of young people's health and well-being, health behaviours and their social context.
 In addition, the findings from the HBSC surveys are used to inform and influence children’s policy and practice at national and international levels.
 In Ireland, the study is conducted by researchers in the Health Promotion Research Centre at the National University of Ireland, Galway.

 HBSC began in 1982 and is conducted every 4 years.
-HBSC 2014 involved more than 300,000 children from 44 countries.
+HBSC 2018 involved almost 228,000 children from 45 countries.
 The target age groups for the international HBSC study are 11, 13 and 15 year olds attending school.
 These age groups represent the onset of adolescence, the challenge of physical and emotional changes, when important life and career decisions are beginning to be made.

 The population of young people (up to 19 years) in the Republic of Ireland is 1,251,796.
 Young people represent 26% of the population, which is higher than the European average (http://www.cso.ie/).
 With such a high proportion of young people, investing in their health and well-being is essential and HBSC plays a pivotal role in this regard.